EmbraceLife/My_Journey_on_Kaggle/Playground Series Season 3, Episode 3.md

 #### <mark style="background: #ABF7F7A6;">How to build, train and predict with a LGBM Classifier</mark>

+- How Radek use primitive hyperparameter search method to get to `n_estimator = 150` when creating a LightGBM model and what about advanced hyperparameter search? - [video](https://youtu.be/8CO7FnF2yNM?t=594) #todo
 - how to build a classifier with `n_estimator`, `metric` and `categorical_feature` [[Playground Series Season 3, Episode 3#^cb4b2f|codes]]
 - how to train or `fit` the classifier with `X_train, y_train`, `eval_set`, `verbose`? [[Playground Series Season 3, Episode 3#^cb4b2f|codes]]
 - how to predict with `predict_proba`? [[Playground Series Season 3, Episode 3#^cb4b2f|codes]]